-One of the boats in Captain Sam's Boatyard (Washington, NC) that ended up on its side after flooding lifted it off of its supports.
-Tom May of Captain Sam's said his house (located nearby) is built 9 feet off of the ground and he still had water in his living room during the storm.
+- One of the boats in Captain Sam's Boatyard that ended up on its side after flooding lifted it off of its supports.
+Tom May said his house is built 9 feet off of the ground and he still had water in his living room during the storm.

-This wood bottomed boat docked in Whitaker Creek (Oriental, NC) was partially sunk due to damage sustained from contact with nearby pilings during Hurricane Irene.
+- This wood bottomed boat docked in Whitaker Creek was partially sunk due to damage sustained from contact with nearby pilings during Hurricane Irene.

-Tropical storms may be unpredictable but if one hits your boat is far more likely to survive if you have a preparation plan
+Your boat is far more likely to survive a tropical storm if you have a preparation plan

 Problems can begin cascading, and every decision becomes crucial

 Lessons on how best to prepare marinas and boats for the worst from the BoatUS CAT Team

 BoatUS Magazine Is A Benefit Of BoatUS Membership

 - Subscription to the print version of BoatUS Magazine

 - 4% back on purchases from West Marine stores or online at WestMarine.com